SetupandDraw/experiments/Evolve_steering_Behavior/README.md

 https://github.com/shiffman/NOC-S17-2-Intelligence-Learning

-Next generation (or better a next dynasty), is added to the system automatically when there are no vehicles left.
-New generation will be based on prev generation champion’s DNA.
+A new "dynasty" is added to the system automatically when there are no vehicles left.
+The new dynasty will be based on prev generation champion’s DNA.
 Probability of reproduction also related to a requested minimum health value.

 // press ctrl for switch debug on/off
 // mouse press for adding new vehicles